-English Shepherds make great family pets because they are gentle and patient with kids.
-They are also tolerant of other animals, including cats.
+Old-fashioned Black and Tan English Shepherds make great family pets because they are gentle and patient with kids.
+Most are also tolerant of other animals, including cats.

-English shepherds are great family dogs!
-Most of these dogs will be gentle and patient around kids, but, given their herding instinct, though, they may try to herd children by nipping at their heels or chasing them around.
+Old-fashioned Black and Tan English Shepherds are great family dogs!
+Most of these dogs will be gentle and patient around kids, but, given their herding instinct, they may try to herd children by nipping at their heels or chasing them around.
 Firm, consistent training will help with discouraging this behavior in your English Shepherd.

 Most English Shepherds do not tend to stray or wander away from the home.
-An English Shepherd should never be aggressive (bite) without provocation, however he may demand that unfamiliar visitors “halt!” until you say otherwise.
+An English Shepherd should never be aggressive (bite) without provocation.
+However, he or she may demand that unfamiliar visitors “halt!” until you say otherwise.

-Due to his high intelligence, the English Shepherd also requires as much mental stimulation as he does physical.
-Without proper training and socialization, he can become stubborn and bossy.
+Due to her high intelligence, the Old-fashioned Black and Tan English Shepherd requires as much mental stimulation as she does physical.
+Without proper training and socialization, she can become stubborn and bossy.